Skip to main content

 There are also superchargers which offer speeds of up to 150kW.
 Tesla’s charging network for example offers this supercharging capability.

-Yet in the race to provider even quicker solutions the latest generation of 'ultra-rapid' chargers are now popping up in locations up and down the UK.
+Yet in the race to provide even quicker solutions the latest generation of 'ultra-rapid' chargers are now popping up in locations up and down the UK.
 These chargers are capable of delivering up to 350kW of charge, so theoretically you could add almost 200 miles of range in around 15 minutes.
 To put this into perspective, this means you can fully charge a Mercedes-Benz EQC – which has an 80kWh battery that delivers a 230-mile ‘real world’ range – in around half an hour.
 If you’re pulling over at a motorway service station, your car will be pretty much fully charged by the time you get back from using the facilities and grabbing a coffee or a bite to eat.

 Whatever speed you’re able to get, you need to ensure the station you visit is compatible with your car’s connection.